GameMakerHub/GameMakerStandards/proposed/GMSR-0-basic-coding-standard.md

 ### 5. Properties

-This guide intentionally avoids any recommendation regarding the use of `var StudlyCaps`, `global.camelCase`, or `under_score` property names.
+This guide intentionally avoids any recommendation regarding the use of `var StudlyCaps`, `global.camelCase`, or `under_score` variable names.

 Whatever naming convention is used SHOULD be applied consistently within a reasonable scope.
-That scope may be vendor-level, package-level, project-level, or object-level.
+That scope MAY be vendor-level, package-level or project-level but SHOULD at least be project-level.